bagisto/bagisto/README.md

 **Run these Commands Below**

->> Run this command below, if installing from the zip else skip:
+>> Run this command, in case installing from the zip else skip this command (no need to run this command if you are creating project through composer):
 ~~~
 composer install
 ~~~

+>> Continue run these command below:
 ~~~
 php artisan migrate
 ~~~